Saved Treasures of Gaza: 5000 Years of History: Reception and legacy

-Jack Lang, the IMA's president, described the exhibition as an act of resistance.
 French President Emmanuel Macron visited the exhibition in April 2025.
-During the visit he commented to the press reiterating his support of recognising Palestine as a sovereign state.
-The exhibition was intended to conclude on 5 November 2025 but was extended to 7 December due to public interest.
+During the visit, he reiterated his support of recognising Palestine as a sovereign state.
+The exhibition was planned to end on 5 November but was extended to 7 December 2025 due to public interest.
+Across the duration of its run the exhibition received nearly 115,000 visits.
+In a review of the exhibition, the archaeologist Hannah Cobbing noted that the exhibition's labels were only in French, with no Arabic description.
+She also commented:

-Curator Elodie Bouffard edited the catalogue resulting from the exhibition, published by Al Viso.